OpenMathBooks/bogart/README.md

-# Combinatorics through Guided Discovery
+# Combinatorics Through Guided Discovery

 The contents of this archive are released under the terms of the GNU Free Documentation License Version 1.3, 3 November 2008,